Alexstuder/Card3BrainWeb/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Create a Docker Image and push to Docker Hub
+Run the script "./shellScript/deployToProd.bat".
+Make sure you are logged in to Docker

+## Deploy Docker Container on the Server
+Start the workflow "deploy_to_Production.yaml" from Github.
+The Script can be found in the folder .RunConfigurations

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.